Wellesley High School Course Overview and Expectations

 1. MASK!
 2. Your laptop!
 3. Three Ring Binder 4.
 Loose Leaf Paper 5.
 Pens/Pencils (often many colors are useful)

 6. AP Environmental Science Review Book (many students find this to be a helpful review tool)

 Grades are determined by averaging all work assigned during the school year.
 The categories, and the approximate weights, are:

-- Tests and Quizzes: 50% (*Note: You will have the opportunity to do test corrections, if your multiple choice section score is below a 75%.
-See test correction handout for more information.)
+- Tests and Quizzes: 70% (*Note: You will have the opportunity to do test corrections on your multiple choice sections, but not on your Free Response Questions.

 Students are responsible for any material or assignments missed during an excused absence from school.
 If it is known ahead of time that you will be absent, please inform me so that we can make arrangements.
 An unexcused absence will result in a 0 for any quizzes, tests, or labs.